When it comes to paint colors gray is still the most popular and today we will discuss the best Sherwin Williams Gray Paint Colors!

 Because of its undertones, it can look warm in some rooms and cool in others.
 In darker rooms with little natural light, the green undertones come forth and the room will feel warm.
 In rooms with tons of windows, the natural light softens the paint color, and the purple undertones tone down that warmth.

-I just love this entryway and all the soft colors.
-Worldly Gray is on the walls above the wainscoting and I just love how soft it looks with all the natural light and cool-toned colors in the decor.
+I just love this hallway and all the soft colors.
+It blends really nicely with the floors and the colors in the pillows.
 This color is considered a mid-toned color, it brings a bit more depth of color than the previous colors we have discussed.

 Check out my article on Sherwin Williams Worldly Gray for more details.